MSCHINDI-GIT/Compiler-UPX-SIGN-TOOL-for-EXE-and-MSO-VBA/README.md

 wfg. from Schindi aus Austria

-QML Source File see Link: https://www.libreautomate.com/forum/showthread.php?tid=7881 (Thread:  Special UPX & SIGN TOOL for EXE and MSO-VBA)
+QML Source File can be Found in Link: https://www.libreautomate.com/forum/showthread.php?tid=7881 (= Thread:  Special UPX & SIGN TOOL for EXE and MSO-VBA)